Reversive/pe-lang/README.md

 ## About

 pe-lang is a custom programming language created with Bison and Flex.
-It is designed to [briefly describe the purpose and scope of your language].
+It is designed to analyze PE executables in a simplistic way.

 ## Features

-- [List some key features of your language]
-- [Include any notable functionalities or libraries]
-- [Highlight what makes pe-lang unique]
+- Extract basic PE header information (sections, cpu arch, entrypoint)
+- Explore sections in detail
+- Analyze imports and exports
+- Do relational operations
+- Use basic control flow structures
+- Print results to stdout

 ## Getting Started